‘Purpose to his passing’: Why all of UW icon Jim Lambright’s organs — including his brain — were donated to his alma mater

 That includes players, coaches, fans and friends, walk-ons and All-Americans and everything in between.
 Jim Lambright coached at his alma mater from 1969 to 1998.
 He served as UW’s defensive coordinator from 1978 to 1992, most notably winning the program’s most recent national title in 1991.
 He also accumulated a 44-25-1 record in six seasons as the Huskies’ head coach, from 1993 to 1998.

-Kris and Erik Lambright — who both attended UW as well — called the outpouring of love and support that followed their father’s passing “phenomenal” and “overwhelming.”
-Erik said that, even without customary services, “I don’t feel like I missed out on a lot.”
+Kris and Eric Lambright — who both attended UW as well — called the outpouring of love and support that followed their father’s passing “phenomenal” and “overwhelming.”
+Eric said that, even without customary services, “I don’t feel like I missed out on a lot.”

 “The thing that I think for me has been most impactful about all of this is that my kids were born after he finished coaching,” he said.
 “To be able to show them a lot of this stuff that talks about how he was able to make a lasting impression on so many young men — and fans, for that matter, but most deeply it was the players that he spent time with — for my kids to see that and be proud and know that a member of their family was that impactful on society and individuals, that means the world to me.”